Relative Serre functor for comodule algebras: Relative Serre functor for comodule algebras

-Let $H$ be a finite-dimensional Hopf algebra.
-For simplicity, we set $\mathcal{C} = {}_H \Mod$.
 Let $L$ be a finite-dimensional left $H$-comodule algebra.
-By using the above results, we now describe the internal Hom functor of the left $\mathcal{C}$-module category ${}_L \Mod$ and its module structure in module-theoretic terms.
+It is shown in \cite{MR2331768} that an internal Hom functor of the $\mathcal{C}$-module category ${}_L \Mod$ is given by the Yan-Zhu stabilizer.
+Here we give another description of an internal Hom functor of ${}_L \Mod$ and its $\mathcal{C}$-bimodule structure.